MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/deploy/deploy-clients/ios.md

 ### <a name="test-dial-out-conferencing"></a>Teste a conferência discada

-1. No Outlook, agende uma Skype para reunião de negócios.
+1. No Outlook, agende uma reunião do Skype for Business.

 2. No dispositivo móvel, abra o convite de reunião.